-Snap's Neighbors Protest Outside Its Office Days Before Highly Anticipated IPO

-Snap’s Neighbors Protest Outside Its Office Days Before Highly Anticipated IPO
+Angry Neighbors Protest Outside Snap Offices Ahead Of Highly Anticipated IPO

 “We are necessarily concentrating our future growth outside of Venice,” Snap said in response.